 Gemstone Identification Quizzes: Testing Procedures

+Based on the given test results, try to determine what testing procedures would help you identify the specimen most efficiently.
 You’ll also have chances to consider how your choices can affect your customer relationships.

 Quiz 1: Diamonds and Emeralds?

 A customer brings you this piece of jewelry and wants you to identify the stones.
 In particular, she wants to know if the green center stone is an emerald.
 She’s willing to pay for a complete examination and wait for its completion.